lcthang/auto-hr/README.md

-# Signup Page
+# Register Page

-A modern, professional signup page with clean and user-friendly design.
+A modern, professional register page with clean and user-friendly design.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## ✨ Features